 Nepali is the official language of the state, spoken and understood by 100 percent of the population.
 Multiple ethnic groups speak more than a dozen other languages in about 93 different dialects.
 English is spoken by many in government and business offices.
 It is the mode of education in most private schools in Kathmandu and some other cities.

 The Northern Himalayan People

 In the northern region of the Himalayas are the Tibetan speaking groups namely Sherpas, Dolpas, Lopas, Baragaonlis, Manangis.
-The Sherpas are mainly found in the east in the Solukhumbu disctrict; the Baragaonlis and Lopas live in the semi deserted areas of Upper and Lower Mustang in the Tibetan rain shadow area; the Managis live in Manang district area; while the Dolpas live in Dolpa district of West Nepal, one of the highest settlements on earth at 4,000 meters.
+The Sherpas are mainly found in the east in the Solukhumbu district; the Baragaonlis and Lopas live in the semi-deserted areas of Upper and Lower Mustang in the Tibetan rain-shadow area; the Managis live in Manang district area; while the Dolpas live in Dolpa district of West Nepal, one of the highest settlements on earth at 4,000 meters.

 Several ethnic groups live together in harmony in the middle hills and valleys.
-Among them are the Magars, Gurungs, Tamangs, Sunuwars, Newars, Thakalis, Chepangs and majority of Brahmans and Chhetris.
-The Brahmans and Chhetris have long dominated in all pervading social, religious and political realms.
+Among them are the Magars, Gurungs, Tamangs, Sunuwars, Newars, Thakalis, Chepangs, and the majority of Brahmans and Chhetris.
+The Brahmans and Chhetris have long dominated in all-pervading social, religious and political realms.
 There are also some occupational castes namely: Damai (tailor), Sarki (cobbler), Kami (blacksmith) and Sunar (goldsmiths).
 Though there exist numerous dialects, the language of unification is the national language, Nepali.